Ukraine crisis highlights Big Tech's potential to disrupt daily life | Technology

 Ukraine crisis highlights Big Tech's potential to disrupt daily life

-The tech companies' clout has made them a focus for political pressure in the Russia-Ukraine conflict.
-In a tussle with Moscow over the control of information about the conflict, social media platforms Facebook, Twitter, and Google's video streaming service YouTube have taken measures https://news.trust.org/item/20220228095659-n6w45 to stop Russian state media making money from ads on their sites.
+Nick Clegg, president of global affairs for Meta, Facebook's parent company, said the company would do everything it could to restore services "so they remain available to people to safely and securely express themselves and organize for action."
+In a tussle with Moscow over the control of information about the conflict, Facebook and other social media platforms Twitter and Google's video service YouTube have taken measures https://news.trust.org/item/20220228095659-n6w45 to stop Russian state media making money from ads on their sites.

 * Companies reduce access amid sanctions, political pressure * Google Pay, Apple Pay outages hit ordinary Russians